32 of 130 utilities are top-scoring Environmental Champions

 Overall, the study shows significant apathy and a lack of awareness among consumers in relation to the environmental efforts that utilities are heavily investing in.
 However, 32 electric, natural gas and combination utilities (of the 130 utility brands surveyed) score high enough to earn the Environmental Champions badge of honor.

-“The problem utilities face is that few customers are aware of the significant efforts they have made to improve their environmental stewardship,” said Chris Oberle, senior vice president at Market Strategies International.
+“The problem utilities face is that few customers are aware of the significant efforts they have made to improve their environmental stewardship,” said Chris Oberle, senior vice president at Market Strategies International's energy research division.
 “But utilities don’t have a receptive audience on their environmental efforts, as only 14% of utility customers say they consider the environmental impact of their purchases, and only 30% of customers pay attention to the environmental activities that utilities are engaged in.
 So, it is clear that consumers are not proactively seeking out to understand utility-based environmental efforts.”

 However, there is a way for utilities to proactively grow environmental dedication.
 Customers say the most important cause their utility should support is promoting a “clean environment,” which means customers are open to utilities promoting environmental activities within their local communities.
 Additionally, customers who use utility offerings around distributed energy, consumption management, and solar have a higher appreciation for their utility’s environmental efforts.
 So, education on these offerings by utilities will increase lagging immediate demand for them and build environmental dedication perceptions among customers.